nhanlnt-96/HRM-App/README.md

 - [002]: Edit association of table
 - [003]: Fix bug auto create column in table
 - [004]: Edit association of table
+- [005]: Edit table name and association of table